hackforla/website/_projects/writeforall.md

 ---
 identification: '238357606'
-title: Write for Everyone
+title: Write for All
+tm: true
-description: (Formerly, Equity Language) We want to improve the language used in websites to be more inclusive (of all communities) while also educating the public about exclusionary language.
+description: We want to improve the language used in websites to be more inclusive (of all communities) while also educating the public about exclusionary language.
-image: /assets/images/projects/write-for-everyone.png
+image: /assets/images/projects/writeforall.png
-alt: "The words 'write for everyone' in rainbow colors and a rainbow-like border"
+alt: "A a rainbow document searcher icon , the words 'Write for All TM', and a rainbow-like border"
-image-hero: /assets/images/projects/write-for-everyone-hero.png
+image-hero: /assets/images/projects/writeforall-hero.png
-alt-hero: "A large rainbow-colored background"
+alt-hero: "A large rainbow-colored background with a rainbow document searcher icon in the middle"
 leadership:
   - name: Joel Parker Henderson
     role: Project Architect